Welcome to Loyalist College

 Supports and accommodations may include:

-Students requiring academic supports due an Acquired Brain Injury, ADHD, Autism Spectrum Disorder/Asperger’s, Blind/Low Vision, Deaf or Hard of Hearing, Learning Disability, medical condition, mental health (anxiety, depression, PTSD, etc.), mild intellectual disability or mobility are encouraged to discuss academic accommodations and supports as early as possible.
+Students requiring academic supports due to an Acquired Brain Injury, ADHD, Autism Spectrum Disorder/Asperger’s, Blind/Low Vision, Deaf or Hard of Hearing, Learning Disability, medical condition, mental health (anxiety, depression, PTSD, etc.), mild intellectual disability or mobility are encouraged to discuss academic accommodations and supports as early as possible.

 Hub (mezzanine above SAL)